Create a Website Account - Manage notification subscriptions, save form progress and more.

 You may be arrested, depending on the reason for the warrant.
-Your best option is to appear in court and attempt to resolve the issue so there is better chance of a favorable outcome.
+Your best option is to appear in court and attempt to resolve the issue so there is a better chance for a favorable outcome.

 Call the Artesia Municipal Court at 575-746-9401, and inquire as to the status of the case.
 Bonds are not released until there is a judgment on the case.

 You must contact the Court to verify if an alternate site for performing community service is available.
-You will not receive credit for community service hours unless it has been approved in writing by the Judge
+You will not receive credit for community service hours unless it has been approved in writing from the judge.

 No community service may be performed at any churches or private citizen's home.